For Student Entrepreneurs, founders, institutions, corporates, and public partners

 Scale market-readiness schemes.

-- Reach more Student Entrepreneurs across regions before selecting who receives deeper immersion or trade mission support.
+• Reach more people across regions before selecting who receives deeper immersion or trade mission support.

-- Use completion data, readiness briefs, and cohort signals to allocate public funding more intelligently.
+• Use completion data, readiness briefs, and cohort signals to allocate public funding intelligently.

 Program model